BhavyaMehra/BCG-Power-Utility-Churn/README.md

 - `client_data.csv`: Contains customer-specific information, including margin data, consumption data, and contract history.

-- `price_data.csv`: Provides competitor pricing data, helping us understand PowerCo's competitive position.
+- `price_data.csv`: Provides historical pricing data for 2015 from January to December for each SME client.

 For detailed descriptions of these datasets, please refer to the `Data_Description.docx` file.

 ## Project Structure